Start building

 GitHub Codespaces is a cloud-based development environment.
 With Codespaces, you can set up a development environment directly within your GitHub repository.
 This means your preferred editor, extensions, and pre-configured settings are all readily available, eliminating the need for local setup on your machine.

-Codespaces is particularly beneficial for working on collaborative projects, as everyone on the team can access the same development environment.
+Codespaces is particularly beneficial for working on collaborative projects, as everyone on the team can access the same development environment, similar to project management tools.

 However, it's important to remember that cloud-based solutions rely on a stable internet connection.
 If you experience frequent connectivity issues, there might be better choices than Codespaces.